pygae/galgebra/doc/galgebra.md

 Basics of Geometric Algebra
 ---------------------------

-Geometric algebra is the Clifford algebra of a real finite dimensional vector space or the algebra that results when the vector space is extended with a product of vectors (geometric product) that is associative, left and right distributive, and yields a real number for the square (geometric product) of any vector , .
+Geometric algebra is the Clifford algebra of a real finite dimensional vector space or the algebra that results when the vector space is extended with a product of vectors (geometric product) that is associative, left and right distributive, and yields a real number for the square (geometric product) of any vector <cite data-cite="Hestenes" />, <cite data-cite="Doran" />.
 The elements of the geometric algebra are called multivectors and consist of the linear combination of scalars, vectors, and the geometric product of two or more vectors.
-The additional axioms for the geometric algebra are that for any vectors $a$, $b$, and $c$ in the base vector space (,p85):
+The additional axioms for the geometric algebra are that for any vectors $a$, $b$, and $c$ in the base vector space (<cite data-cite="Doran" />,p85):

 $$\begin{array}{c}
   a\lp bc \rp = \lp ab \rp c \\